 So, if you are interested in proceeding with an adoption, please contact the MFA at firstname.lastname@example.org or leave a message at 204-661-1389 or 204-291-8357.
 All calls are screened.
 If you are interested in adopting the forms needed are here;

 This handsome boy has been in the shelter for far too long.
-At three years old Tiko thinks no one will want him.
+Tiko is almost 4 years now thinks no one will want him.
 We know that the right ferret mom or dad that is willing to give him a chance.
 He is normally a real sweetheart but every once in a blue moon, he may give you a “pinch” on the cheek.
 Because of this, we would recommend an experienced ferret owner.
 We have been training Tiko to “kiss” our cheek by adding a drop or two of Ferretone to our cheek!
 Tiko is loving this new training technique!
 Hmmmm, wondering if he has us trained to give him extra Ferretone with his “supposed pinches”!!

 This adoption page is updated each time a successful adoption has taken place.
 So, if the ferrets are featured on this page, it means they are still available for adoption.